Japan Transport Safety Board

 Home > ABOUT JTSB > Message from the Chairperson

-Celebrating 15 Years of the Transportation Safety Board
+Aiming for the further development of the Japan Transportation Safety Board

 We appreciate your understanding and cooperation.